NTIA/scos-usrp/README.md

   initialize the USRP supported actions and sample calibration files.
 - scos_usrp/discover: This includes the code to read yaml files and make actions available to scos-sensor.
-- scos_usrp/hardware: This includes the USRP implementation of the radio interface and GPS interface.
+- scos_usrp/hardware: This includes the USRP implementation of the signal analyzer interface and GPS interface.
 It also includes supporting calibration and test code.

 ## Running in scos-sensor